 - The death of an individual

-- That the negligence or reckless actions of the defendant caused the death
+- The negligence or reckless actions of the defendant caused the death

-- That the surviving family members have suffered financially and emotionally
+- The surviving family members have suffered financially and emotionally

 The plaintiff must provide convincing evidence to the jury that there was a connection between the negligent act and the cause of death.
 If they are successful in doing so, then the allegations against the defendant would be considered more likely to be true than not true, which will result in the plaintiff recovering damages.

 The statute of limitations in California for both a wrongful death claim and a survival action is two years.
 The clock begins ticking in a wrongful death case on the date of death.
 When it comes to survival actions, the decedent’s estate has exactly two years to file from the later of:

 However, there are exceptions to the statute of limitations.
 This is classified as a “discovery rule.”
 If the cause of a deceased victim’s death was not obvious when they died and was later found out, this could extend the time period for the victim’s family to file a wrongful death lawsuit from the day the negligent act was discovered.

 Also, in any case where the government or one of its employees was at-fault for a wrongful death, you are given 6 months to sue them.
 The case will be dismissed if the family exceeds the given time period.